AlbertoRodrigues/fit_probability_distributions/README.md

 ![height](https://github.com/AlbertoRodrigues/fit_probability_distributions/blob/main/images/normal_ex1.jpeg)

-We may be interested in finding out whether a certain value is an outlier or not.
+We may be interested to find whether a certain value is an outlier or not.
 In the case of the normal distribution, to consider whether an observation is an outlier or not, we can check whether the probability of that observed value happening is small enough.
 One possible choice is to measure whether this value is beyond the center of the data mass.

  In the normal distribution, if the value is greater than three standard deviations beyond the mean or less than minus three standard deviations from the mean, this value can be considered an outlier.
 This region has approximately 0.26% probability of happening, very small indeed.
 The figure below illustrates the shape of the normal distribution in relation to its standard deviation and probabilities: